Jackie Howe: Shearing record

-Howe was born at Killarney near Warwick, Queensland.
 On 10 October 1892, Howe had shorn 321 sheep in seven hours and 40 minutes at Alice Downs station, near Blackall, Queensland.
 This was a faster tally than any other shearer had achieved before.
 In the week beforehand, Howe also set the weekly record, shearing 1,437 sheep in 44 hours and 30 minutes.
 Howe's daily record was beaten by Ted Reick in 1950, but Reick was using machine shears, while Howe's hand shears were little more than scissors.